jofbrvega/Case/README.md

 # Static Form
 This project provides a static web form created with HTML, CSS and Javascript.

+Supported in the latest 2 major versions of Chrome on desktop MacOS.

 ## Description
 This project was created for a job application, where I was tasked to build a webpage using plain HTML, CSS, and Javascript.